 Thinking about giving your child his first mobile phone? theAsianparent surveyed 180 parents to check their pulse on what goes into preparing kids for this responsibility.

+Giving child mobile phone: When is the right time?
 Just in this lifetime, we’ve witnessed how mobile phones have transformed into way more than a device used for texting and calling.

 It’s become a source of entertainment, keeps you informed and connected in ways you never thought possible, and the precious peace of mind that it gives people–especially parents, knowing that they’ll be able to reach their children in a few seconds–simply just can’t be bought.

 In a way, mobile phones have become the lifeline of parents to their children when they’re out of the home (and sometimes, even when they’re in it!), but most put off their child’s first mobile phone until they’re “of age”, so to speak.

 Simply put, the child has to be responsible and ready to not just take care of the gadget, but to also use it responsibly.